ahtwq/ORNet/README.md

 - upload the data download link in `./Data/idrid/readme.txt`
 - Method `CANet` for Joint-task is added.
 - add the selection of optimizer, such as `Adam`
+- add a testing case, run `bash test_single_idrid.sh` at the terminal.